Josh Duggar to stay in prison until 2032 after appeal rejected

 His sentencing was extended earlier this year, meaning he won’t be up for release until Oct.
 2, 2032.

-According to jail records, Duggar is serving his sentence at FCI Seagoville federal prison.
+According to jail records, Duggar is serving his sentence at FCI Seagoville Federal Prison in Texas.

 “19 Kids and Counting” was canceled in 2015 due to resurfaced allegations that Duggar molested four of his sisters and a babysitter.
 The statute of limitations on any possible charges had expired, but his parents later said he confessed and apologized.